1to1’s Speech Language Therapists assess and treat communication and swallowing disorders for infants, children, adults and seniors.

 - A professional with a master’s degree in Speech Language Pathology.
-They are trained in typical speech/language development and speech/language delays and disorders.
+They are trained in typical speech, language and swallowing development and speech, language and feeding/swallowing delays and disorders.

-- Trained to complete standardized and informal speech/language assessments.
+- Trained to complete standardized and informal speech, language and swallowing assessments.

-- Trained to develop/deliver evidence-based intervention plans through direct intervention and consultation with parents, professionals, classroom and resource teachers.
+- Trained to develop and deliver evidence-based intervention plans through direct intervention and consultation with parents, professionals, classroom and resource teachers.

 What is a Speech Language Associate (SLA)?